a-striebeck/EducacionIt-C--introduction/README.md

 * Display of student data (name, last name, email).
 * Display of courses selected by the student.

-### Changes Implemented on this version (Addition of the Course class):
+### Changes Implemented on this version:

-* Created a Student class to encapsulate the logic related to students.
-* Reorganized the code to use methods within the Student class for student data request, course enrollment, and data presentation.
-* Added the Course class to represent courses with properties for name and duration.
-* Updated the signUpToCourse method in the Student class to accept a list of courses and display them with their respective durations.
-* Modified the main program flow in the Program class to instantiate Course objects and pass them to the signUpToCourse method.
-* Enhanced the presentation of selected courses in the showInscriptions method of the Student class to display course names along with their durations.
+- Property names of the `Student` class were changed to `FirstName`, `LastName`, `Age`, and `Email`.
+- `Get` and `Set` methods were added to access and modify student data in a controlled manner.
+- Logic for student data request and presentation was encapsulated within private methods `SetStudentData` and `ShowStudentData`.
+- The `SignUpToCourse` method was updated to handle format exceptions when entering the course number.
+- The `ShowCourses` method was added to display details of the courses the student is enrolled in.